The Connect dialog for a database deployment provides the details to connect to a database deployment with an application using a MongoDB driver.

 Use this user to connect to your database deployment in the following step.

 Once you have added an IP address to your IP access list and added a database user, click Choose Your Connection Method.

-<password>with the password specified when you created your database user.
+<password> with the password specified when you created

 If your passwords, database names, or connection strings contain